wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 = 1.4.6 =
 * Added term excerpt as link title for auto linked terms
-* Changed the hierachical property of the encyclopedia term to false
+* Changed the hierarchical property of the encyclopedia term to false

 = 1.4.5 =
 * Fixed: post_title_like works now without using the ignore_filter_request parameter